aws-samples/serverless-patterns/appsync-events-lambda-agentcore-cdk/README.md

-# AppSync Events to Lambda to Bedrock AgentCore
+# AWS AppSync Events integration with AWS Lambda and Amazon Bedrock AgentCore

 This pattern deploys a real-time streaming chat service using AWS AppSync Events with Lambda to invoke a Strands agent running on Amazon Bedrock AgentCore Runtime.